Drunken Angel: Development

-Drunken Angel was made in the context of a series of labour disputes with the Toho company.
-The powerful trade union had managed the production of films, with Kurosawa's prior films No Regrets for Our Youth (1946) and One Wonderful Sunday (1947) requiring the approval of the union.
-By the end of 1947, the union influence that had been exerted over the content of films produced by Toho began to wane following a series of less profitable releases.
+Drunken Angel was made in the context of a series of labour disputes with the Toho company, a major Japanese film studio.
+The powerful trade union had managed the production of films, with Kurosawa's prior works No Regrets for Our Youth (1946) and One Wonderful Sunday (1947) requiring the approval of the union.
+By the end of 1947, the union's influence had waned following a series of less profitable Toho releases.
 As a result, Kurosawa was able to produce the film with minimal interference from the studio and its union.
 Kurosawa co-wrote the film with his childhood friend Keinosuke Uekusa in their second and last collaboration.
 While staying at an inn at the seaside resort Atami, Kurosawa noticed that the prow of a sunken concrete ship was being used as a diving board by local children.
-Seeing it as an apt metaphor for Japan's defeat in the Second World War, this image became the open sump seen in Drunken Angel.
-Kurosawa intended to write the film to report on—and denounce—the growing power of the yakuza in post–War Japan.
+Seeing it as an apt metaphor for Japan's defeat in the Second World War, this image became the open sump—a kind of cesspool—seen in Drunken Angel.
+Kurosawa intended the film to report on—and denounce—the growing power of the yakuza in postwar Japan.